Social Commerce, Today and Tomorrow

 Snapchat

 Snapchat, a multimedia instant messaging app, uses augmented reality filters to help consumers try before they buy.
 This feature allows users to try on clothing, accessories or makeup — and if they like what they see, click a button to redirect them to a webpage where they may purchase the item.
-Taking this social commerce concept one step further, Snapchat users may also scan an item with their camera then AI features will recommend similar items.
+Taking this social commerce concept one step further, Snapchat users may also scan an item with their camera, and then AI features will recommend similar items.
 The AI technology Snapchat employs opens up new frontiers in purchasing consumer goods with just the click of a button.

 TikTok